Beercow/OneDriveExplorer/README.md

 ![skins](./Images/skins.png)

-The messages dialog can be accessed by double clicking on the number in the lower right corner.
-From this dialog, you can view, clear and export debug messages.
+The messages dialoge can be accessed by double clicking on the number in the lower right corner.
+From this dialoge, you can view, clear and export debug messages.

 ![indicator](./Images/message_indicator.png)
 ![messages](./Images/message.png)